San Antonio area gets entire NCAA women’s basketball tourney

 The San Antonio region will host the entire NCAA women’s basketball tournament.

-The NCAA announced Monday that San Antonio is the likely host site for the 64-team tournament next March.
-The move was made to help mitigate the risks of COVID-19 and matches that of the men’s tournament, which the NCAA said last month also will be played in a single area — most likely Indianapolis.
+The move Friday was made to help mitigate the risks of COVID-19 and matches that of the men’s tournament, which the NCAA said last month will be played in the Indianapolis area.

 The tournament will still feature 64 teams and will run from March 21 through April 4.
 The NCAA will use five sites for the opening round, including the University of Texas, which is 80 miles from San Antonio, as a venue.

 “We appreciate the historical significance of moving the entire championship to one region and want to acknowledge the work by the Women’s Basketball Committee and staff, our hosts, local organizers and ESPN that has allowed us to make plans for a successful 2021 championship,” said Lynn Holzman, NCAA vice president of women’s basketball.

 “We’re fortunate to be working with San Antonio, which features one of the most experienced local organizing committees in the country, and our No. 1 priority is to focus on creating and implementing safety controls in an environment for student-athletes, coaches, administrators, officials and everyone else associated with the championship.”